 This projects deliverables

 This project will deliver a hindcast and near real-time monitoring system for terrestrial Gross Primary Production by natural, semi-natural and agricultural ecosystems across the Australian continent.
 The new national dataset will be generated on a 0.05 ° grid and be available for download from a URL to be announced early 2013.
-Additionally, a set of tools, together with instructions on their use, will be provided for use under Creative Commons Attribution 3.0 Unported License from the projects google code repository.
+Additionally, a set of tools, together with instructions on their use, will be provided for use under a Creative Commons Attribution 3.0 Unported License from the projects google code repository.
 This is an example of what the modelled output might look like.

 This work is licensed under a Creative Commons Attribution 3.0 Unported License.